 Dr. Umashankar’s research interests are in the anthropology of religion, the politics of religious identity, history and memory, and Islam in South Asia.
-She completed her Ph.D. with the Department of Anthropology at the University of North Carolina at Chapel Hill in 2012.
-Her dissertation, titled, Defending Sufism, Defining Islam: Asserting Islamic identity in India, is based on more than a year of intensive ethnographic fieldwork in India.
+Her Ph.D. dissertation, titled, Defending Sufism, Defining Islam: Asserting Islamic identity in India, is based on more than a year of intensive ethnographic fieldwork in India.
 It examines how adherents of shrine-based Sufism assert their identity as Indian Muslims in the contexts of public debates over religious identity and national belonging in India, and vis-à-vis reformist Muslim critiques of their Islamic beliefs and practices.

 2016 Sufi Sound, Sufi Space: Indian cinema and the mise-en-scène of pluralism.
 Sufism in India and Pakistan: Rethinking Islam, Democracy, and Identity. (edited volume through Columbia University.
 Under review)